-Do make an effort to try some of these unique and delicious vegetable dishes when you visit Kyoto!
+Do make an effort to try some of these unique and delicious Kyoto vegetables during your visit!

-1. Miyako Yasai Kamo Shijo Karasuma: All the vegetables you can eat!
+1. Miyako Yasai Kamo Shijo Karasuma: All the Kyoto vegetables you can eat!

-The first healthy restaurant in Kyoto on our list is Miyako Yasai Kamo Shijo Karasuma in Shijo Karasuma, the start point of the Gion Festival Yamaboko Junko procession.
+The first restaurant on our list serving up delicious kyoyasai Kyoto vegetables is Miyako Yasai Kamo Shijo Karasuma in Shijo Karasuma, the start point of the Gion Festival Yamaboko Junko procession.

 The name of the restaurant, Miyako Yasai (Miyako is an archaic name for Kyoto), reflects the fact that it serves organic, pesticide-free or low pesticide vegetables purchased directly from contract farmers in Kyoto.

-The concept of the restaurant is to help visitors to Kyoto to really appreciate locally-grown produce.
-The chef selects fresh vegetables freshly picked each morning and delivered straight from the production area.
+The concept of the restaurant is to help visitors to Kyoto to really appreciate locally-grown kyoyasai produce.
+The chef selects fresh Kyoto vegetables freshly picked each morning and delivered straight from the production area.

 We recommend you try the Hata Bar, a salad bar where you can taste the best of whatever vegetables are in season, without any emphasis on particular vegetable brands.
 Panels and signboards introduce the farmers behind the produce.

 The vegetables are so glossy and fresh you feel like you could see your face reflected in them!

 Today the bar has leafy Kyoto vegetables such as mibuna, komatsuna (Japanese mustard spinach) and kale, along with harder to find vegetables such as rinka tomatoes, high in sugar content, and white corn, known as “silver snow.”
 Pile your plate up high!